JonoHall/linked-options/README.md

-# Shopify's Dawn Theme Linked Options
+# Shopify's Dawn Theme Linked Options (drop down boxes only!)
 Generates linked options for Shopify's Dawn theme.
+Please note, this works for drop down boxes only, not the default "pill" selectors.

 ### Example
 Note the Box Quantity value changes from 36 to 12.